YannCebron/m68kplugin/platforms/amiga/src/main/resources/docs/amigaHardwareRegister/COPINS.md

 It is important that one of the jump registers be initialized and its jump strobe address hit, after power up but before coprocessor DMA is initialized.
-This insures a determined startup address, and state.ss, and state.
+This insures a determined startup address, and state.